-- Omega-3 fatty acids are found in foods, such as oily fish, flaxseed, walnuts and pumpkin seeds and in dietary supplements, such as fish oil.
+- Omega-3 fatty acids are found in food such as oily fish, flaxseed, walnuts and pumpkin seeds, and in dietary supplements such as fish oil.

-- The main omega-3 fatty acids are docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) and alpha-linolenic acid (ALA).
+- The main omega-3 fatty acids are docosahexaenoic acid (DHA), eicosapentaenoic acid (EPA) and alpha-linolenic acid (ALA).
 You need to get most of your EPA and DHA from food as your body can only make very small amounts from ALA.

 - Omega-3 fats are found in many cells in your body, but especially in cells in your brain and eyes.
 They play an important role in helping your blood vessels, heart, immune system and lungs work properly.